dbactual/thomaspaine/content/pages/resources/linton-s-commenst-on-paine-s-habits.md

 ---
-Title: Linton's Comments on Paine's Habits
+title: Linton's Comments on Paine's Habits
 ---

    To the Editor of SCRIBNER'S MONTHLY: